What is the cost?

 What happens if it rains?

-The rain in New Orleans is a constant, so unless it’s a tropical storm or hurricane, we will always go out!
+Unless it’s a tropical storm or hurricane, we will always go out!

 What methods of payment do you accept?